-With Spring offically here the lawn fertilizer and soon weed killer commercials will start popping up.
+With Spring offically here the vegetable, flower, grass fertilization and soon weed killer commercials will start popping up.
 In fact, fertilizer ads are already here.
 However, when things begin to grow bugs begin start munching on the soft new tender growth.

 This week we published a post on the potato bug or beetle they can cause some real damage to more than potatoes!
 We also featured the saddleback caterpillar here.
 If you’ve ever feel their sting, it’s one you’ll remember.

 During the week we came arcoss another roundup of interesting items around the web.
 It’s always nice to head to the backyard, admire what’s going or enjoy the evening stars floating in the sky.
 We’ve featured a succulent post in the past from hoosierhomemade.com, this week they share a great DIY swing for the backyard they built in a weekend.
 A great place to enjoy the stars!

 What projects do you have on your list for this year?
 Included on many homeowners list is adding solar powered lights for their garden.
 At Amazing Interior Design they step outdoors are share a collection of DIY solar projects.
 Some link to tutorials and others provide ideas to get you started.
 Several we’ve not run across before.

 Imitation is a form of flattery.
 This post at the TheKimSixFix takes a $1243 concrete table inspired by Pottery Barn and recreates it for $53 bucks!
 Nicely done!

 This time of year conatiner gardens come out in full force.
 One of the ways to create a “perfect” container garden is to use a recipe.
 However, we can all use a little inspiration from others.
 Cyndy at the thecreativityexchange.com has assembled a nice collection of container gardens, which featured a few interesting containers as planters.
 I especially like image number #10 of what looks like and old paint can.